elvis-ndubuisi/media-downloader-api/README.md

 <a href=`${url-from-api} download=`${title-from-api}`>Download Video</a>
 ```
 - Clicking on the link opens a tab or still the same tab, and starts streaming the video without downloading it straigh away
-- Downloading the video from the options provided on the display control down, download video but sets video file name to 'videoplayback.mp4'
+- Downloading the video from the options provided on the display control, downloads the video but sets video file name to 'videoplayback.mp4'

 **This issue can be traced to `same-origin` cors issue (since <a download></a> required cors be set to same-origin to init download immediately).
-Video title MAY BE due to `same-origin`, `Content-disposition` and `Content-Type` headers received by the frontend when it made requres to youtube video url.
+Video title MAY BE due to `same-origin`, `Content-disposition` and `Content-Type` headers received by the frontend when it made request to youtube video url.

 ## Possible fix